 Giving out this “homework” to review prior to an onboarding meeting creates immediate investment in the project.
 Thinking critically and productively about the project from the start helps bring everyone on board prior to the actual project kickoff, making the project onboarding period more efficient.

-Be transparent about your expectations and plans for the project.
+Be transparent about your expectations and plans for the project when onboarding.

 Along with the project goals and plan, make sure to actually communicate your expectations to your team for project communication, timelines, meetings, and issues.
 Explain the check-in schedule, details about how your existing project process applies to the new project (or how new processes will be used), key client deadlines and your goals for those reviews, and how/when to privately to get in touch with you regarding the project.